 Before the changeover to Tomorrow’s Schools, the Department of Education had a curriculum development unit (CDU) that represented all areas of the curriculum.
 It was staffed by a team of professionals who had fine track records as classroom practitioners with a depth of practical and theoretical knowledge in their particular areas.
 Members of the team collaborated with one another across the curriculum to provide quality policy advice as well as curricular leadership across the sector.

-When the Ministry of Education replaced the department, the curriculum development unit was phased out and its people lost their jobs.
+When the Ministry of Education replaced the department, the CDU was phased out and its people lost their jobs.
 Subsequently, the Ministry has placed little value on having a dedicated team of curriculum experts of similar ilk.
-Does this not seem decidedly odd for a Government department whose business is education?
+Does this not seem decidedly odd for a government department whose business is education?

 NZEI Te Riu Roa itself was also committed to engagement in curriculum development, with curriculum advisory panels for each area of the curriculum.
 I was privileged to be a member of the arts committee.
 Subject associations led by professionals were popular among numerous teachers who attended their conferences, seminars and workshops.
 These once very active arrangements have also slipped away.

-Dr Lester Flockton recently presented at the NZEI Te Riu Roa curricula hui – Taking the Lead.
+Dr Lester Flockton recently presented at the NZEI Te Riu Roa curricula hui, Taking the Lead – Celebrating our Curricula.
 He has worked on many national curriculum and assessment committees and projects throughout his career, including major roles in the development and writing of the New Zealand Curriculum (2007).

 When researching a good kura for our older son, we sought a school with genuine commitment to biculturalism and the environment, a diverse roll with ngā ākonga from a variety of backgrounds, and modern systems for encouraging positive behaviour.